 - Season with balsamic vinegar, salt, and pepper.
 If time allows, let the stew stand off the heat for an hour or two.
 Heat through before serving.

-If you like this sweet potato stew, you might also enjoy …
+If you like this fall stew, you might also enjoy …

 Here are lots more irresistible vegan soups and stews.